dsmetzger/java_game/README.md

 # java_game
-LWJGL game (build 74) following Thinmatrix's tutorials (up to 27) and among others.
+LWJGL game (build 79) following Thinmatrix's tutorials (up to 27) and among others.

+Uses JOML library as a source file.